ansonkafai/corsearch/README.md

 2. Arrange React pages more structural into `pages/`, `services/` and `components/`.
 3. Externalize API endpoint root to environment variables instead of hardcoded inside React pages.
 4. Implement pylint on Python code to minimize runtime error and standardize coding style.
+5. Enable HTTPS on both frontend and backend servers.